Greeves (motorcycles): The new 280 cc

 By 2009, the company had built 22 Greeves Anglian motorcycles, four Greeves Pathfinders, and had completed some restoration projects.
 In 2007 a decision was made to develop the first completely new Greeves trials motorcycle for over 20 years.
 Working with the students at DeMontfort University in Leicester, Greeves engineers consulted with participants involved in the Rapid Product Development MSc project to design and develop a completely new 280 cc displacement lightweight two-stroke engine.
 To enable existing components to be used in the new engine, parts were scanned using the centre's Renishaw Cyclone Reverse Engineering machine.
 Rapid prototyping models of the new engine were then manufactured on the centre's 3D printing machine to check the fit before manufacture of prototype cast metal parts.

 GPD Developments, a foundry in Nuneaton, Warwickshire manufactured castings using a new method of printing sand moulds directly from computer-aided design (CAD) data.
 Prototype sand moulds used this new technique to cast prototype parts.
 After six thousand hours of design, further development and testing, Greeves launched the 280 cc Trials bike at the Classic Off-Road show at Telford in 2009.
 The 280 specification included Marzocchi aluminium forks, Dellorto carburettor, the fuel tank located close to the rear wheel to reduce the centre of gravity, and a single shock absorber mounted centrally on the swinging arm.
 The frame, headstock, swinging arm, footrest hangars and engine components used 6063 aerospace-quality aluminium.

+In May 2025 the following statement was agreed and subsequently released by Greeves Motorcycles Ltd and British Bikes 1970:

+Greeves Motorcycles Limited has sold all its interests, goodwill, and intellectual property rights in classic VILLIERS and GREEVES motorcycles, parts, components and spares to BRITHUBS LIMITED trading as BRITISH BIKES 1970.

+BRITISH BIKES 1970 is now the EXCLUSIVE LICENCEE for the GREEVES UK trademark under registration no.: UK00901956317.

+Greeves Motorcycles Limited will no longer deal in classic GREEVES motorcycles or motorcycle parts, components, or spares, or restoration services.